-The minimum thickness of the door plate made of other materials is subject to special consideration by the Register.
+The minimum thickness of the door plate made of other materials may be allowed provided it is confirmed by calculations and tests that they have a strength at least equivalent to that of the doors made of steel.

-7.5.2.4 The doors shall be permanently and strongly attached to the bulkhead and fitted with clamping devices or other equivalent means for expeditiously opening, closing and securing them weathertight; such devices shall be so arranged that they can be operated from both sides of the bulkhead.
-The doors shall open outside, opening of doors inside the superstructure or deckhouse space shall be specially considered by the Register in each case.

-7.5.2.5 The doors shall be weathertight when secured.
-The tightness shall be ensured by a rubber or other suitable gasket.

-7.5.2.6 The doors shall be made of steel or other material approved by the Register.

-7.5.2.7 In glass-reinforced plastic ships the doors shall be attached to the bulkheads of superstructures and deckhouses in the same manner as the side scuttles, in accordance with the requirements of 7.2.2.5.

-7.5.2.8 In floating docks the height of the sills to access openings in superstructures and deckhouses of the top deck shall be at least 200 mm if access is provided from these superstructures and deckhouses into the spaces situated below.
+- 7.5.2.4 The doors shall be permanently and strongly attached to the bulkhead and fitted with clamping devices or other equivalent means for expeditiously opening, closing and securing them weathertight; such devices shall be so arranged that they can be operated from both sides of the bulkhead.
+The doors shall open outwards, opening of doors inside the superstructure or deckhouse space may be allowed when security against the impact of the sea is provided. - 7.5.2.5 The doors shall be weathertight when secured.
+The tightness shall be ensured by a rubber or other suitable gasket. - 7.5.2.6 The doors shall be made of steel or other material approved by the Register. - 7.5.2.7 In fiber-reinforced plastic ships the doors shall be attached to the bulkheads of superstructures and deckhouses in the same manner as the side scuttles, in accordance with the requirements of 7.2.2.5. - 7.5.2.8 In floating docks the height of the sills to access openings in superstructures and deckhouses of the top deck shall be at least 200 mm if access is provided from these superstructures and deckhouses into the spaces situated below.